 X Ray Technician Courses and Classes Overview

-X-ray technicians, also known as radiologic technologists, use radiography equipment to create images of a patient's internal anatomy to aid doctors in diagnosis.
+X-ray technicians, or radiologic technologists, create images of a patient's internal anatomy to aid doctors in diagnosis.
 X-ray technician courses are taken as part of a full degree program.

-The most common type of program for aspiring x-ray technicians is an associate's degree program in radiologic technology, which is usually available at a technical school or community college.
+The most common type of program for aspiring x-ray technicians is an associate's degree program in radiologic technology, which is usually available at technical schools and community colleges.
 This program normally takes two years and can prepare students for certification from the American Registry of Radiologic Technologists (ARRT), which may be required to work in certain states.
 Licensure is another requirement in some locations and may require that the student has completed a program with accreditation from the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Introduction to Radiography Course